saankhya-codes/saankhya-codes/README.md

 **About Me!**

-- 👨🏽‍💻 I'm currently an M.Tech in Artificial Intelligence student at IISc, Bangalore.
+- 👨🏽‍💻 I'm currently working as a Data Scientist at Ernst & Young GDS.
+I have completed my M.Tech in Artificial Intelligence from IISc, Bangalore.
 - 🌱 My area of interest is in ML and AI.
 I often code in Python, C/C++, MATLAB, and R.
 - 🤔 I've done various projects based on AI/ML.
 One of my works has been published in IEEE Xplore digital library.
 - 💬 Here, you can find various projects and codes based on machine learning, deep learning, data science, data analytics, and DSA.